 #5: Exposure to Contrast Dyes Commonly Used in Imaging

 You’ve probably had an MRI or CT scan sometime in your life (or maybe you’ve had many).
-While getting these scans aren’t really a “habit”, they do start to add up if you have health problems, so it’s important to be wary of them.
-Doctors often order these tests which require injection contrast dye to better visualize your organs or blood vessels.
-Contrast dye is also injected during a heart angiogram (heart attack) used to look at the blood vessels supplying your heart.
+While getting these scans aren’t really a “habit”, the dye can cause an insult to the kidney.
+Contrast dye may be used for CT scans to better help visualize the tissue.
+Contrast dye is also injected during a coronary angiogram used in the diagnosis and treatment of Coronary Artery Disease.
 Unfortunately, this contrast dye damages our kidneys and can lead to Acute Kidney Injury or AKI.

 AKI results in an abrupt decrease in kidney function and occurs in up to 20% of all hospitalized patients, and over 45% of patients in a critical care setting.
-If you have normal kidney function, you probably don’t have to worry about contrast dyes.
-But if you’ve had kidney function issues, it’s something you should discuss with your doctor!
-Ask them to check your creatinine levels.
-If they are 1.5 mg/dl or higher, a nephrologist must evaluate you and optimize your kidney function first.
-If you live in the southern California area, you can call Dr. G’s office to schedule an appointment: (714) 435 • 0150.
+If you have normal kidney function, you may not have to worry about contrast dyes.
+In case of those with reduced kidney function contrast dye is administered with caution and typically in consultation with a Nephrologist.
+If you live in the southern California area, you can call Dr. G’s office to schedule an appointment: (714) 435-0150.